How To Quickstart Your Muscle Gain Journey

 A Guidline To Muscle Gain

-- Eat enough protein: as always.
-Enough said.
-Why?
-Read here.
-To give you a number: around 1,8g protein for kg bodyweight.
-Spread it evenly from high quality sources through 2-4 meals a day.
+• Eat enough protein: as always.
+You don’t have to go crazy like some bodybuilder do, especially when you are not in a caloric deficit.
+Spread it evenly from high quality sources through 3-5 meals a day.

-- Sleep and relax: when you’re trying to lose fat or to build muscles enough sleep and a good strategy to deal with stressors (meditation, walking, knitting…) is the key.
-Believe me, this is as crucial as your protein intake.
+• Sleep and relax: when you’re trying to lose fat or to build muscles enough sleep and a good strategy to deal with stressors (meditation, walking, knitting…) is the key.

 Curious how muscle can change your shape?
 Look at my one year progress from left to right: I went through one longer cut before sommer 2017 (not ideal to be honest), slowly bulked until april 2018 and was on a fat loss diet for the last 12 weeks.